Steve14576/Termirun-intergrated_code_runner_at_termux/README.md

 ## Termirun-intergrated_code_runner_at_termux
 ```
-Bugs concerning failure in execution of R, Fortran.
+- Bugs concerning failure in execution of R, Fortran.
+- There might be delay in detailed README within tha pack from the general README displayed below.
+- Havent figured out how or where should Python libraries be installed.
 ```

 - Generated with Doubao A.I.